Darth-arcux/Pesmos-Graphing-Calculator/README.md

 - Robust error handling and “safe” array sanitization.

-##To download specific versions of this program, avail the different branches given (version specifications are given).##
+##To download specific versions of this program, avail the different branches given (version specifications are given)##